Hematology-Lab-of-Angers-Hospital/FIM-Myelofibrosis-NGS/README.md

 # Repository information :
-# Genomic analysis of primary and secondary myelofibrosis redefines
-#the prognostic relevance of ASXL1 mutations: a French Intergroup
-#of Myeloproliferative neoplasms (FIM) study
+# Genomic analysis of primary and secondary myelofibrosis redefines the prognostic relevance of ASXL1 mutations: a French Intergroup of Myeloproliferative neoplasms (FIM) study
-## Author of code : Laboratory of hematology
+## Author of code : Laboratory of Hematology, Angers Universitary Hospital

 # Data/
 ## Database of variant